tuur/STPS/README.md

 # Pattern Structures of Syntactic Trees

-Code that was used for the tree classification method based on pattern structures described in the ICFCA`15 paper.
+Tool that was used for the tree classification method based on pattern structures described in the ICFCA`15 paper.

-tba
+It includes the following functionalities:
+⋅⋅* Extraction of Class-characteristic Tree Patterns ⋅⋅* Tree simplification
+⋅⋅* Tree Classification

-## Paper
+## ICFCA`15 Paper
 ```
 @incollection{
 author={Leeuwenberg, Artuur and Buzmakov, Aleksey and Toussaint, Yannick and Napoli, Amedeo},